-NBA All-Grit Team: Joakim Noah and 12 Players Not Afraid to Get Their Nose Dirty
+The 2011 All-Grit Team: 12 Players Not Afarid To Get Their Nose Dirty

 The following 12 players will not always have the most beautiful box scores, the most jersey sales or highlights on ESPN.
 Heck, some of the more casual fans may not even know who some of them are.
 They often do the little things that go unnoticed at the end of the night but contribute to their team's success all the same.